srikanthm79/CF-ChatGPT-Bridge/README.md

 This document provides instructions on using `ChatGPT.cfc` straightforward functions `suggestContent` for content completion and `sendMessage` for chat Assistant support.
 Follow the steps below to initialize the ChatGPT settings, set configuration values, and utilize the ChatGPT methods provided.

+CF-ChatGPT-Bridge should be compatible with both Lucee and Adobe ColdFusion.
+It has been tested with the Lucee engine version lucee-light@5.4.3+2 and the Adobe ColdFusion version adobe@2021.

 ## Step 1: Install

 You can run this as a standalone application without any frameworks.
 To run tests and build documentation, please execute `box install`.